cloudflare/cloudflare-docs/content/email-routing/setup/email-routing-dns-records.md

 ## Start disabling

-The **Start disabling** button allows you to delete Email routing from your account or keep your records and migrate to another provider.
+The **Start disabling** button allows you to delete Email Routing from your account or keep your records and migrate to another provider.
 Refer to [Disable Email Routing](/email-routing/setup/disable-email-routing/) for more information.